pshmulevich/REST-services-with-Spring-Boot/README.md

 Either install or begin using eclipse for the project.
 Check to make sure JDK version is at least 1.8, Maven 3.0

-## Step 1: You'll want to do is to create a new Maven project in eclipse
+## Step 1: Create a new Maven project in eclipse

 Open pom.xml file and add the following under groupId and artifactId: